 - 2/3 cup almond flour

 - 4-6 pears, peeled and cored

 - 2 cup red wine, recommend Shiraz or Merlot

 - 2 Tbsp. honey

 - 1 anise star

 - lemon zest from 1 lemon

-To make a poached pears: Combine wine, honey, sugar lemon zest, cinnamon stick and anise star, and bring to a boil.
+To make poached pears: Combine wine, honey, sugar lemon zest, cinnamon stick, and anise star, and bring to a boil.
 When the wine mixture is boiling, turn heat down to a simmer and add the pears.
 Simmer pears for 25-30 minutes until they are tender and are easily poked through with a fork.
 Remove pears and let them cool.
 Boil wine sauce until the liquid has been reduced by half.

 To make a cake: Preheat the oven to 325°F. Butter an 9-inch pan with 2-inch sides.